EddyVerbruggen/nativescript-plugin-firebase/docs/ADMOB.md

 [More info on this subject.](https://firebase.google.com/docs/admob/ios/app-transport-security)

 ## Functions
+> Note that it may take up to 24 hours after adding an Ad to your [AdMob console](https://apps.admob.com) before it's available for your app.
+Until then you'll see a ⚠️ warning about an unknown Ad ID.

 ### admob.showBanner
-Go [manage your AdMob app](https://apps.admob.com/#account/appmgmt:) and grab the banner, then show it in your app:
+Go [manage your AdMob app](https://apps.admob.com) and grab the banner, then show it in your app:

 ```js
   firebase.admob.showBanner({